Kyriosity/read-write/readme+/dev/.net/wpf/mvvm/readme+/wpf_notification-orchestration.md

 + easy swap of notification model
 + hooks for tracing, logging etc.

+## Commands and messages

+Organisation of [WPF commands](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/advanced/commanding-overview) may follow the same model, but they are easier and it's enough to pack commands in corresponding sub-ViewModels.

+MVVM messaging, either custom or out-of-the box, is based on properties.

 ## Irrelevant tasks

+There're other tools to improve notification but they aren't orchestration:

 + Everithing that [ReactiveX](https://reactivex.io/) can do.
 + Any wiring on the View side.